This content discusses eating disorders, which some people may find triggering.

-There are many psychological, social and biological benefits of eating meals with other people.
-They give us a sense of rhythm and regularity in our lives, a chance to reflect on the day, and feel connected to others.
+Eating meals with other people has many psychological, social and biological benefits.
+They give us a sense of rhythm and regularity in our lives, a chance to reflect on the day and feel connected to others.
 Biologically, eating in upright chairs helps with our digestion.
-Talking and listening also slows us down so we don’t eat too fast.
+Talking and listening also slow us down, so we don’t eat too fast.

-If you feel you’re using food as a negative coping mechanism to deal with emotional pain or as a way to feel in control, you may have an eating disorder.
-Read our page on eating disorders to find out more, including where to go for help.
+If you feel you’re using food as a negative coping mechanism to deal with emotional pain or as a way to feel in control, you may have an eating disorder - find out more, including where to go for help.

 Other ways I can take care of my mental health